laravel/nova-docs/4.0/upgrade.md

 ## Medium Impact Changes

-### Replacing Vue Router with Inertia.js
+### Replacing Vue router with Inertia.js

 **Affect installation and Tool with custom Vue Routes**

-Nova 4 has replaced Vue Router with Inertia.js.
+Nova 4 has replaced Vue router with Inertia.js.
 You would need to migrate from registering Vue Routes component to registering Inertia.js page component and backend routes, Given below example in Nova 3:

 ```js
 Nova.booting((Vue, router) => {